DS-Meena/Language-Models/Neural Language Models/README.md

 ### 1. Finding Data

-To create a good model for generating love poems, you'll need a large dataset of poetry, preferably with a focus on love themes.
-Here are some sources you can consider:
+To create a good model for generating love poems, we'll need a large dataset of poetry, preferably with a focus on love themes.
+I used [Poems from poetryfoundation.org](https://www.kaggle.com/datasets/ultrajack/modern-renaissance-poetry) dataset from kaggle.

+Here are some other sources you can consider:

 - Project Gutenberg (https://www.gutenberg.org/): A large collection of free e-books, including poetry collections.
 - PoetryFoundation (https://www.poetryfoundation.org/): Offers a vast collection of poems, including many about love.
 - Kaggle Datasets: Search for "poetry" or "love poems" on Kaggle for pre-compiled datasets.
 - Reddit r/OCPoetry: A subreddit where users share original poetry, which you could scrape (following Reddit's API rules).

-I used [Poems from poetryfoundation.org](https://www.kaggle.com/datasets/ultrajack/modern-renaissance-poetry) dataset from kaggle.

 ### 2. Preprocessing the Data

-Before training, you'll need to preprocess your data:
+Before training, we'll need to preprocess your data:

 1. Clean the text by removing any irrelevant information or formatting.
 2. Tokenize the poems into words or subwords.
 3. Create sequences of fixed length for training.
 4. Encode the sequences into numerical format.

+You can try keeping the formatting, so that model generate poems with formatting.

 ### 3. Building the Model